kgisl/pythonFDP/manual/lab1-kgashok.py.md

 ## Related material

-Why 1 is the common factor? http://j.mp/gcdOne
+How to find the gcd of two numbers using prime factorization? http://j.mp/gcdPrime Why 1 is the common factor? http://j.mp/gcdOne

 ## Viva Questions

 0. What is the practical use of calculating the `gcd` of two numbers?
 1. What is the Euclid Algorithm for finding out the `gcd` of two numbers?
-2. If you have written the recursive solution, then write the iterative solution, and vice versa.
+2. If you have written the recursive solution of the Euclid algorithm, then write the iterative solution, and vice versa.

 ## Bonus 1
 4. How will find the `gcd` of three integers?